 1) Answer the following short-answer questions elsewhere, then copy and paste them to this form.
 (The form does not allow you to save your work and return later.)

 2) Fill out this brief survey.

-3) Email the address of your detailed Linkedin profile, and a recent headshot of yourself if you do not have one in your profile, to firstname.lastname@example.org, subject "Applicant'sName_Healthcare".
+3) Email the address of your detailed Linkedin profile, and a recent headshot of yourself if you do not have one in your profile, to email@example.com, subject "Applicant'sName_STEM".
 (Attach the photo, rather than inserting it in the body of the email.)
 If you do not yet have a LinkedIn profile, we recommend creating one.
 LinkedIn gives you a platform to express your values, skills, and experience while also connecting you to other people in your field and the other program participants.
-Clarifying your vision for work and meeting others involved in healthcare are both important aspects of the cohort, and this tool helps.
+Clarifying your vision for work and meeting others involved in STEM are both important aspects of the cohort, and this tool helps.